cpm.applications

 Bases: Wrapper

 The class implements a simple reinforcement learning model for a multi-armed bandit tasks using a standard update rule calculating prediction error and a Softmax decision rule.
-The model is an n-dimensional and k-armed implementation of model 3 from Wilson and Collins (2019).
+The model is an n-dimensional and k-armed implementation of model 3 from Wilson and Collins (2019), which largely corresponds to the model presented by Suttong & Barto (2021) in Chapter 14.

 Parameters: |